 In early 1990, I fell in love with pen computers and mobile computing.
 I spent over 10 years working with people all over the world, evangelizing technology such as the PenPoint operating system and the Palm Pilot.
 During this time, I started helping other people with their product demos.
 And he did it as a favor because I really enjoy helping people.

-In September 2000, I started The Demo Coach business because I believed I could help other people learn to give more compelling and memorable presentations and product demos.
-Since then, I have coached thousands of people all around the world for high stakes opportunities in sales meetings, trade shows, key notes and, especially angel and venture funding.
+In April 2008, I started The Demo Coach business because I believed I could help other people learn to give more compelling and memorable presentations and product demos.
+Since then, I have coached thousands of people all around the world for high stakes opportunities in sales meetings, trade shows, keynotes and, especially angel and venture funding.

-I am a two-time winner of the distinguished DEMOgod Award, given to me at DEMOmobile 2000 for being “A one man walking communications store with the ability to deliver an incredibly well-timed demonstration.”
+I am a two-time winner of the distinguished DEMOgod Award, given to me at DEMOmobile 2000 for being “A one-man walking communications store with the ability to deliver an incredibly well-timed demonstration.”
 And again, at DEMOfall 2005, for my demo of U3.
-Also, I have a success rate with DEMO where 76% of the people I coach for their on stage performance have won their own DEMOgod Award.
-I am also the co-author of Giving Memorable Product Demos, available on Amazon.com.
+Also, I have a success rate with DEMO where 76% of the people I coach for their on-stage performance have won their own DEMOgod Award.
+I am the author of Harness Your Speaking Anxiety and the co-author of Giving Memorable Product Demos, available on Amazon.com and BarnsAndNoble.com.